EVENT'S RULES & CONDITIONS

 Minors at the event are permitted, always with a parent/guardian and submit the required forms below.

-Consent for minor participants DOWNLOAD:
+Highlander Consent for minor* participants Form

-*on the first day of the event.
+*from 14 years old (on the first day of the event)

 04